carpentries-incubator/intro-to-modern-fortran/learners/setup.md

 ## Learning Outcomes

 This course provides an introduction to writing Modern Fortran.
-It covers everything from basic syntax and variables.
-To functions, arrays, and modules.
+It covers everything from basic syntax and variables, to functions, arrays, and modules.
 Common Fortran idioms will be introduced and compared to C++.

 Within the first hour you will have: